 With a placement stitch, you don’t necessarily need to mark your shoelaces for design placement.
 As long as you have an idea of the approximate distance from the tip of the shoelace to where you want your design to go, you should be good.

 Add a layer of water-soluble stabilizer film to the top of the hoop, and place the hoop back in the machine.

 Stitch the design!

-If you’re able to fit two shoelaces into one hoop, you can stitch the other side o the lace in the same hoop like I did!
+If you’re able to fit two shoelaces into one hoop, you can stitch the other side of the lace in the same hoop as I did!

 3. Clean Up